 One analyst who has joined the party is Cowen & Co’s David Deckelbaum (Track Record & Ratings).
-He has initiated coverage of the stock with a buy rating, and explains why here:
+He initiated coverage of the stock with a “buy” rating, and explains why here:

 “Management has been an early adopter of growing within cash flow since mid-2015 and should continue to deliver superior growth, now targeting 30% crude growth through 2020 within cash flow as they capitalize on the recent RSP acquisition.”

-Also in the stock’s favor: CXO initiated a quarterly dividend starting in Q1, sooner than the expected early 2020.
-The quarterly dividend of 12.5 cents per share equates to a 0.69% yield.
+Also in the stock’s favor: CXO initiated a quarterly dividend starting in Q1 of this year, sooner than the expected early 2020.
+The quarterly dividend of 12.5 cents per share equates to a 0.75% yield.
 Want to learn more about Concho Resources?
 Get the free CXO Stock Research Report.

 Here is a killer stock I highly recommend for 2019 and beyond.
 Nutanix (NASDAQ:NTNX) sells hyper-converged infrastructure appliances and software-defined storage.

 According to Baird’s Jonathan Ruykhaver (Track Record & Ratings), we are looking at “a market leader with a growth opportunity in excess of 25% for the next several years.”

 “We view Nutanix as disruptive, as the hyper-converged market leader, and as the thought leader in hybrid cloud management,” says Ruykhaver.
 “The company is quickly transitioning to a software-only model and continues to show large deal traction in large enterprise.”

 Five-star Needham analyst Jack Andrews has reiterated his “buy” rating on the stock.
 Citing new opportunities following NTNX’s Frame acquisition, he had a very bullish price target of $46 as of May.
 Get the NTNX Stock Research Report.